ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 # Requesting Access {#request}

-To start a request, the client instance sends a [JSON](#RFC8259) document with an object as its root.
-Each member of the request object represents a different aspect of the client instance's request.
+To start a request, the client instance sends an HTTP POST with a [JSON](#RFC8259) document to the grant endpoint of the AS.
+The grant endpoint is a URI that uniquely identifies the AS to client instances and serves as the identifier for the AS.
+The document is a JSON object where each field represents a different aspect of the client instance's request.
 Each field is described in detail in a section below.

 `access_token` (object / array of objects):